Mark Zuckerberg’s interview with Joe Rogan was excruciating to watch

 For someone who invented social media, Facebook’s founder Mark Zuckerberg did not appear a big fan of the monster he helped create during an excruciating interview with Joe Rogan.

-And while most of us were stuck at home during the pandemic, Mr Zuckerberg spent much of it at his family ranch in Kauai, Hawaii, where he owns a controversial 1,500-acre estate and has clashed with locals.
+We found out a few interesting titbits about Zuckerberg’s life over the past couple of years.
+While most of us were stuck in small apartments or houses during the pandemic, he spent much of it at his family ranch in Kauai, Hawaii, where he owns a (controversial) 1,500-acre estate and has clashed with locals.

 “I spent a lot of time down in Kauai early on.
 I got really into surfing and hydrofoiling and I would get up early and go and do that and then be really refreshed for my day of meetings,” he said.
 “That is not something I could do in Palo Alto.”